Tencent/HunyuanDiT/README.md

 > Minbin Huang*, Yanxin Long*, Xinchi Deng,  Ruihang Chu, Jiangfeng Xiong, Xiaodan Liang, Hong Cheng, Qinglin Lu&#8224;, Wei Liu
 > <br>Chinese University of Hong Kong, Tencent Hunyuan, Shenzhen Campus of Sun Yat-sen University<br>

----

 ## 🔥🔥🔥 Hunyuan Assistant

-Welcome to [Hunyuan Assistant](https://hunyuan.tencent.com/bot/chat) to experience our products!
-Simply enter the suggested prompts or any other **creative prompts with the drawing intention words** to activate the hunyuan text2image generation function.
+Welcome to [Hunyuan Assistant](https://hunyuan.tencent.com/bot/chat), where you can explore our innovative products!
+Just input the suggested prompts below or any other **imaginative prompts containing drawing-related keywords** to activate the Hunyuan text-to-image generation feature.
+We accommodate **simple prompts** as well as **multi-turn language interactions** to help you create the perfect picture.
+Unleash your creativity and create any picture you desire, **all for free!**
 > 画一只穿着西装的猪
 >
 > draw a pig in a suit